 - Again, the shower head filter is a big help with this as personally, it’s showers that dry out my skin most.
 Also avoid having really hot showers as this just makes it even worse

 - Avoid washing your face with hot hard water as it can cause your pores to block, leading to breakouts.
-Try using filtered water, a gentle make up remover, or a toner that removes any left over water from your face after washing
+Try using filtered water, a gentle make up remover, toner or micellar water (like this Neutrogena one) that removes any left over water from your face after washing

 - Avoid shower gel – it can dry out and irritate skin even more.
-Try some shower oil like Bioderma Atoderm (£7.50/200ml from Boots)
+Try some shower oil like Sanctuary Spa (£5.50 from Amazon) or Bioderma Atoderm (£7.50/200ml from Boots)